Grand Princess accidents and incidents

 On September 2, 2018, a 71-year-old female passenger (suffering head injury) was medevaced from the ship approx 65 km (40 ml) from Yaquina Bay (Newport, Oregon USA).
 The elderly woman was hoisted by an USCG MH-65 Dolphin helicopter crew and together with a crew nurse flown to Newport OR.

-The incident occurred in the end of 10-day Alaskan Inside passage cruise (itinerary Aug 24 - Sept 3) roundtrip from homeport San Francisco CA to Ketchikan, Haines, Juneau, Tracy Arm Fjord, and Victoria (BC Canada).
+The incident occurred at the end of 10-day Alaskan Inside passage cruise (itinerary Aug 24 - Sept 3) roundtrip from homeport San Francisco CA to Ketchikan, Haines, Juneau, Tracy Arm Fjord, and Victoria (BC Canada).

 |13 August 2018||Coast Guard Medevacs|